gruntwork-io/docs/docs/2.0/docs/library/guides/updating-modules.md

 ### Terraform
 <TabItem value="Terraform" label="Terraform" default>

-Below is a Terragrunt configuration referencing version `0.15.3` of the `single-server` submodule from the `terraform-aws-server` module.
+Below is a Terraform configuration referencing version `0.15.3` of the `single-server` submodule from the `terraform-aws-server` module.

 To update to version `0.15.4`, change the value to the right of `ref=` in the `source` attribute.
 Since the version number indicates a backwards-compatible update, no additional changes should be required.